pamelot317/pamelot317.github.io/README.md

 This project involved scraping websites for data and gathering multiple data sources.
 We then chose our method of analysis and assessed its effectiveness.
 See the project [here](https://nbviewer.jupyter.org/github/pamelot317/Machine_Learning/blob/master/Project.ipynb) for more detail.
 Supporting notebooks are [here](https://nbviewer.jupyter.org/github/pamelot317/Machine_Learning/blob/master/sentiment_scoring.ipynb) and [here](https://nbviewer.jupyter.org/github/pamelot317/Machine_Learning/blob/master/webscraping.ipynb).

 ____
-## Collection of data science/analysis problems and projects from grad school
+## Collection of data science/analysis problems and projects from my graduate level coursework.

 #### Assignments from data science course
 These assignments showcase skills such as image processing, web scraping, data cleaning, working with geospatial data, and data analysis.